table of contents

 (4) condition.

-Zero stripping or affix are indicated by zero.
-Zero condition is indicated by dot.
-Condition is a simplified, regular expression-like pattern, which must be met before the affix can be applied.
-(Dot signs an arbitrary character.
-Characters in braces sign an arbitrary character from the character subset.
-Dash hasn't got special meaning, but circumflex (^) next the first brace sets the complementer character set.)
+Zero stripping or affix is indicated by zero.
+A zero condition is indicated by a dot.
+The condition is a simplified, regular-expression-like pattern that must be met before the affix can be applied.
+(A dot matches an arbitrary character.
+Characters in brackets match any character from the bracketed subset.
+A dash has no special meaning, but a circumflex (^) immediately after the opening bracket inverts the character set.)

-(5) Optional morphological fields separated by spaces or tabulators.
+(5) Optional morphological fields separated by spaces or tabs.

 AFFIX FILE OTHER OPTIONS¶